olivier-salmon/py-nexmo-numbers/README.md

 # python-number
 Use the Nexmo's API to check phone numbers availability or rent them

-# H1 Pre-requisites
+# Pre-requisites
-- open a Nexmo account
+..* open a Nexmo account
-- make sure to top up your account with enough found to buy the numbers
+..* make sure to top up your account with enough found to buy the numbers ..* Python 3
-- Python 3
-- Optional: set up OS variable environment with your Nexmo API key and secret
+..* Optional: set up OS variable environment with your Nexmo API key and secret

-Use

 If you haven't set environment variables, replace os.getenv('nexmo_api_key') and os.getenv('nexmo_api_secret') with your API key and secret.